aimms/documentation/webui/resources-subfolder.rst

 Load ordering
 -------------

+.. important:: The feature described in this section was available in AIMMS versions up to 4.77.
+Starting from AIMMS 4.78 this feature is no longer supported.

 By default, resources are loaded in alphabetical order.
 You can influence this loading order by putting a :token:`package.json` file in the folder alongside the resources to be loaded and specify a specific loading order in it.